 In addition, all students and employees are required to participate in annual mandatory online training through Workplace/Campus Answers, as follows:

-- All new employees complete Preventing Discrimination and Sexual Violence: Title IX, VAWA and Clery Act for Faculty and Staff.
+- All employees complete Preventing Discrimination and Sexual Violence: Title IX, VAWA and Clery Act for Faculty and Staff and other required annual trainings through MCCN-developed courses in HealthStream.

 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in all educational programs or activities.
 This includes prohibiting discrimination against pregnant and parenting students.

-For more information please see the following document from the U.S. Department of Education, Office for Civil Rights, Supporting the Academic Success of Pregnant and Parenting Students. (include link to this document)
+For more information please see the this document from the U.S. Department of Education, Office for Civil Rights, Supporting the Academic Success of Pregnant and Parenting Students.

 If you are/become pregnant during your time as a student at MCCN, and are in need of support, please contact your Title IX Coordinator: